ietf/id-guidelines/README.md

 -   [ ] Verify that the text is ragged-right.

 -   [ ] Verify that hyphenation is not used for line breaks.
-However, hyphenated words (e.g., “Internet-Draft”) may be split at the hyphen across successive lines.
+However, hyphenated words (e.g., "Internet-Draft") may be split at the hyphen across successive lines.

 -   [ ] Verify that the I-D contains no footnotes.